elixir-no-nels/GermlineVarCallRunEnv/README.md

 ### Setup and preparations

-The startFromDocker.sh script assumes that a certain folder structure is in place, and it is recommended that you use the same folder structure unless you want to edit the script manually to suit your own preferences.
+The RunDockerWorkflow-TSD.py script help you to run the workflow in a Docker container with a minimal set of options.
-The simplest way to get started is to clone this repository, change the file paths as described below, install Docker and then you're good to go!
+The simplest way to get started is to clone this repository, install Docker, start a container with correct parameters and then you're good to go!

 To install Docker you can follow the appropriate instructions on Dockers website for instructions: https://docs.docker.com/engine/installation/